matt-bailey/silverstripe-widget-latesttweets/README.md

 ##Installation & Usage

-Simply rename the folder to `widget_latestTweets` (that bit is important), drop it into the root directory of your SilverStripe site and run a `/dev/build`.
+Simply rename the folder to `widget_latesttweets` (that bit is important), drop it into the root directory of your SilverStripe site and run a `/dev/build`.
 You will then see the widget in your list of available widgets.

 Alternatively if you use [Composer](http://getcomposer.org/) to manage your dependencies you can get the widget from [Packagist](https://packagist.org/packages/mattbailey/silverstripe-widget-latesttweets) - `composer require mattbailey/silverstripe-widget-latesttweets:*`.